harobledo/harobledo/README.md

 # Hernán Robledo

-Hi - Hola, I am Hernán Robledo and I'm learning how to create a readme profile.
+Hola hola - Hi, I am Hernán Robledo, Statiscian from the *Pontificia Universidad Católica de Chile* (PUC).

 ## What have I done

-I'm a statistician from *la PUC*
+Got a degree in statistics in the PUC.

 ## What I want to be